 The building, also known as Quan Cong (Canton is the old name of the Chinese province), was built by merchants from the southern province of China in 1786.
 The hall was used for relaxation, meetings, and religious ceremonies.
 One of the main figures is Quan Cong – a Chinese general from the time of the kingdom of Wu (existed from 222 to 280 AD).

 2. Fujian Assembly Hall

 Fujian Assembly Hall was built at the end of the 17th century for merchants from the province of China.
 Fujian natives were one of the most prominent merchant communities in Vietnam.
 They also built pagodas in Saigon and other cities.
 The house has an altar of one of the most important deities for Fujian residents – the sea goddess Thien Hau.
 Merchants worshiped her before setting sail.
-Externally, the building looks like the Canton Assembly Hall, so for architecture fans (see more on a J4L website), it will be quite interesting.
+Externally, the building looks like the Canton Assembly Hall, so for architecture fans it will be quite interesting.

 3. Fung Hung House

 Fung Hung House is located right behind the Japanese Bridge – this is one of the largest ancient mansions of Hoi An.
 The building was built in 1780 by a family that earned money by selling glass products, spices, and incense.
 The architecture of the house combines elements of Chinese, Japanese, and Vietnamese traditions.
 The two-story building is made out of 80 wooden columns.
 As in other ancient houses of the city, there is a family sanctuary in Fung Hung.
 In addition, there are awesome views from the balcony of the second floor.